icopy-site/awesome/docs/awesome/awesome-incident-response.md

 * [Mastiff](https://github.com/KoreLogicSecurity/mastiff) - Static analysis framework that automates the process of extracting key characteristics from a number of different file formats.
 * [Metadefender Cloud](https://www.metadefender.com) - Free threat intelligence platform providing multiscanning, data sanitization and vulnerability assesment of files.
 * [Reverse.IT](https://www.reverse.it/) - Alternative domain for the Hybrid-Analysis tool proivided by CrowdStrike.
+* [StringSifter](https://github.com/fireeye/stringsifter) - A machine learning tool that ranks strings based on their relevance for malware analysis.
 * [Valkyrie Comodo](https://valkyrie.comodo.com) - Valkyrie uses run-time behavior and hundreds of features from a file to perform analysis.
 * [Viper](https://github.com/viper-framework/viper) - Python based binary analysis and management framework, that works well with Cuckoo and YARA.
 * [Visualize_Logs](https://github.com/keithjjones/visualize_logs) - Open source visualization library and command line tools for logs (Cuckoo, Procmon, more to come).